A Report From the Front Lines Of Climate Change

 Climate change is now one of if not the greatest challenge facing the United States - and the world - today.
 No longer tomorrow, but today.
 Unfortunately it may be just as appropriate to say "yesterday", as it has already been over a year since the Intergovernmental Panel on Climate Change (IPCC) put us and the world on notice: humanity has only three decades to redesign our global economy to do away with greenhouse gas pollution and prevent global warming from increasing more than 1.5 degrees Celsius above pre-industrial levels - a minimum target set just to avoid worst case scenarios.
 This will be no small task.

-In this first of two installments of "A Report From The Front Lines Of Climate Change", we highlight how our clients and partners in the water sector to date are responding and building the tools to face this head on.
+In this installment of "A Report From The Front Lines Of Climate Change", we highlight how our clients and partners in the water sector have been responding and building the tools to face this head on.

-The National Wildlife Federation, Sierra Club, and the Galveston Bay Foundation
+Sierra Club, National Wildlife Federation, and the Galveston Bay Federation

 Since 2015 AIQUEOUS has had the opportunity to work with these partners and provide analysis in various ways - on how water conservation serves as a cost-effective alternative to supply side strategies, by developing guidance and providing training on how to use the State Water Implementation Fund of Texas (SWIFT) to fund water conservation projects and programs, and through the evaluation of the statewide water conservation potential of residential irrigation scheduling.